Travel Nurse + Allied Health Tax Guide

 Do I need to file taxes in every state I work in?

-Yes, you'll likely need to file a non-resident tax return in every state you've worked in within the past year, as well as the state that you consider your permanent tax home.
+Yes, unless a particular state does not have an income tax, you'll likely need to file a tax return in every state where you've worked in within the past year, as well as the state where you have a permanent tax home.

 What happens if I work in a state with no income tax?